andrei-aleksanian/DataVisualization/README.md

 ## Getting Started

+### Docker

-To run the code, make sure you have [Docker](https://www.docker.com/) installed on your machine and you are in the root directory and run:
+To run the code in Docker, make sure you have [it](https://www.docker.com/) installed on your machine and you are in the root directory and run:

 `docker-compose up -d --build`